brajeshwar/brajeshwar.github.io/_posts/2006/2006-12-02-barcamp-bangalore-2006-december.md

----
-layout: post
-title: Barcamp Bangalore - 2006 December
+# Barcamp Bangalore - 2006 December
----

 The second Barcamp Bangalore took off on the 2nd of December, 2006.
 The camp started off with a fresh presentation giving up tips on how to approach VCs with ideas and innovations, from Sandeep Singhal of Sequoia Capital.